-KERA in Dallas and nonprofit news outlet Fort Worth Report announced a journalism collaboration Thursday that allows their newsrooms to share reporting and coordinate coverage.
+KERA in Dallas and the Fort Worth Report, a nonprofit news outlet, announced a journalism collaboration Thursday that allows their newsrooms to share reporting and coordinate coverage.

 Under the agreement, nearly a year in the making, the two organizations in North Central Texas will share coverage online and through on-air platforms.
 The partners also plan to co-host future events.